fadden/CiderPress2/ndocs/README.md

 run whenever one of the "-incl" files changes.
 This can be done manually, to review the changes, or automatically, during publication.

+The tutorial files have "prev/next" buttons that are generated automatically from a list of topics, stored in "topic-list.txt" in each directory.
+These are updated with `prevnext.py`.

 When a software update is ready for release, the documents are published to the `docs` directory by invoking the `publish.py` script.
-In addition, a handful of top-level documents (like the top-level README and installation instructions) are also copied.
+The script runs `block-repl.py` and `prevnext.py` before copying anything.
+In addition, a handful of top-level documents (like the project README and installation instructions) are copied out of the `top` directory.

 Some text variable substitutions can be performed on HTML and Markdown files as they are copied, e.g. all occurrences of `${VERSION}` will be replaced with